giraugh/JSGMF/README.md

   much<br>configuration.
 * An input system, in <b>lib/Inputs.js</b> similiar to the sprite system, you use
   <b>obj/Inputs.js</b> to define inputs and then the library to access & parse it.
+* Gamepad support! through a combination of <b>Imperium</b> & <b>Input</b>.
+* Cookie saving!
+Use <b>Oven</b> for that.

 ## Some Annoying Limitations
 Unfortunately due to the nature of JavaScript and web development there is some stuff you cant do:
 * You have absolutely no access to the file system!
+(Except Cookies)
-* (Similar to above) You can only load JS, Images & Sounds.
+* (Similar to above) You can only load Scripts, Images & Sounds.
 * Tainted canvas's cannot be saved.
 * no infinite while loops, they prevent animation frames (which JSGMF relies on) and make your game hang.

-<b>Note: These are sweeping terms, and may only apply to some browsers, but as they apply to some
+<b>Note: These are sweeping terms, and may only apply to some browsers, but as they apply to some,
 its recommended that you just adhere to them in order to make your game more accessible.</b>

 ## Looking to the future!
-In the future, possibly I will be making a new engine built on web-gl (which would allow for shaders)<br />
+In the future, possibly I will be making a new engine built on web-gl (which would allow for shaders and other cool stuff!)<br />
-Another alternative to this engine worth checking out (but for 3d games) is Three.js.
+If you are looking for shaders/3d now, check out [Three.js](http://Threejs.org).